Silly-Bytes/c_2016/entry.md

 ![](rust.png)

-Depending on what you're doing some other languages would probably fit better and give you extra abstraction in exchange of some perforce decrement.
+Depending on what you're doing, some other languages would probably fit better and give you extra abstraction in exchange of some perforce decrement.
 In most cases when you think you need C you probably can also do it well with [Rust](https://www.rust-lang.org/) or [Go](https://golang.org/) (I recommend the former) and get the work done with great performance and low level management when needed.

+C is not a monster you have to hide from, it's just a (wonderful) tool.
+You have to pick the appropriate tool depending on what you're doing.